On the $e$-positivity of trees and spiders: -positivity conditions for spiders

 Finally, note that $m(a-1) = ma - m \leq \lambda_2 + m - m = \lambda_2$, which, with the previous inequality, yields

-However, we claim that this violates the conditions of Theorem \ref{Th: qm-test} with $\lambda_2, m, a,$ and $t$ as defined above, contradicting the $e$-positivity of $S$ (or more specifically that $S$ has a connected partition of every type).
+However, we claim that this violates the conditions of Theorem \ref{Th: qm-test} with $\lambda_2, m, a,$ and $t$ as defined above, contradicting the $e$\nobreakdash-positivity of $S$ (or more specifically that $S$ has a connected partition of every type).

-Indeed, $\lambda_2 + 1 > \lambda_3 + 1$ implies that $m > \frac{\lambda_2 + 1}{2(\lambda_3 + 1)}$, so $a < \frac{\lambda_2 + 1}{m} + 1 < 2(\lambda_3+1) + 1$.
+Indeed, $\lambda_2 + 1 \geq \lambda_3 + 1$ implies that $m > \frac{\lambda_2 + 1}{2(\lambda_3 + 1)}$, so $a < \frac{\lambda_2 + 1}{m} + 1 < 2(\lambda_3+1) + 1$.
 As $a$ is an integer, this means that $a \leq 2(\lambda_3 + 1)$.
 Thus,

 which implies $\floor*{\frac{n}{a}} > \frac{m(a-1)}{t-2m+1}$.
 It remains to check that $t > 2m-1$ and $ a > \lambda_{3}$.
 The first inequality is true as $t - 2m + 1 > \lambda_3 + 1 > 0$, and the second is true as $a \geq \frac{\lambda_2 + 1}{m} \geq \frac{\lambda_2+1}{(\lambda_2+1)/(\lambda_3+1)} > \lambda_3$.
-Therefore any spider with at least six legs is missing a connected partition of some type and is not $e$-positive. \end{proof}
+Therefore any spider with at least six legs is missing a connected partition of some type and is not $e$\nobreakdash-positive. \end{proof}

-Finally, all the results in this section can be extended to trees by the following lemma from \cite{DSvW}.
+Finally, all of the results in this section can be extended to trees and graphs with cut vertices by applying \cite[Lemmas 12 and 13]{DSvW}.
+In particular, combining \cite[Lemmas 12 and 13]{DSvW} with Theorem~\ref{new result} yields Theorems~\ref{new result trees} and \ref{new result cut}.
+We restate \cite[Lemma 12]{DSvW} regarding trees below.
+The other lemma regarding cut vertices is similar.

-\begin{lemma} (Dahlberg et al.\ \cite{DSvW}) Let $T$ be a tree with a vertex of degree $d \geq 3$, and let $v$ be any such vertex.
+\begin{lemma} (Dahlberg, She, and van Willigenburg \cite{DSvW}) Let $T$ be a tree with a vertex of degree $d \geq 3$, and let $v$ be any such vertex.
 Let $t_1, \ldots, t_d$ denote number of vertices of the subtrees $T_1, \ldots, T_d$ rooted at the $d$ vertices adjacent to $v$ respectively.
 If $T$ has a connected partition of type $\lambda$, then the spider $S(t_1, \ldots, t_d)$ has a connected partition of type $\lambda$ as well. \end{lemma}